awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-placementgroup.md

 ## Attaching the placement group managed policy to the EMR role<a name="emr-plan-ha-launch-pg-policy"></a>

-The placement group strategy requires a managed policy called `AmazonElasticMapReducePlacementGroupPolicy` in order to allow Amazon EMR to create, delete, and describe placement groups on EC2\.
-The managed policy must be attached to the EMR role before you launch the Amazon EMR multiple master cluster\.
+The placement group strategy requires a managed policy called `AmazonElasticMapReducePlacementGroupPolicy` in order to allow Amazon EMR to create, delete, and describe placement groups on Amazon EC2\.
+The managed policy must be attached to the Amazon EMR role before you launch the Amazon EMR multiple master cluster\.
+The Amazon EMR managed policy, `AmazonEMRServicePolicy_v2`, can be attached to the Amazon EMR role instead of the placement group managed policy\. `AmazonEMRServicePolicy_v2` allows the same access to placement groups on Amazon EC2 as the `AmazonElasticMapReducePlacementGroupPolicy`\.
 For more information, see [Service Role for Amazon EMR \(EMR Role\)](emr-iam-role.md)\.

 The `AmazonElasticMapReducePlacementGroupPolicy` managed policy is the following JSON text that is created and administered by Amazon EMR\.